Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Time Discretisation

 \begin{definition} The first-order reformulated time semi-discrete scheme updates the solution $(\rho^{n}, \mbq^{n})$ at time $t^n$ to $(\rho^{n+1}, \mbq^{n+1})$ at time $t^{n+1}$ by first evaluating $\hat{\mbq}^{n+1}$ via \eqref{eq:qnp1hat} and then $\rho^{n+1}$ is obtained as a solution of the following linear elliptic problem:

 and then $\mbq^{n+1}$ is obtained as an explicit update via:

-where $\hat{\mbq}^{n+1}$ contains the terms which can be explicitly evaluated. \end{definition} \begin{remark} Note that the reformulated first-order time semi-discrete scheme is computationally twice as efficient as the first-order semi-discrete scheme in Defintion~\ref{def:1st_TSD}.
-As there is only one elliptic problem, that to for the density variable $\rho^{n+1}$ that has to be solved in case of Defintion~\ref{def:1st_RTSD}.
-Where as in the other case depending on the number of spatial dimension the inversion matrix will be larger and larger. \end{remark} \begin{proposition} The first-order time semi-discrete scheme in Definition~\ref{def:1st_TSD} and the reformulated first-order time semi-discrete scheme in Definition~\ref{def:1st_RTSD}, are equivalent. \end{proposition} \begin{remark} As both the above presented schemes are equivalent it is the reformulated time semi discrete scheme in Definition~\ref{def:1st_RTSD} which is the one which is used for implementation owing to its computational efficiency. \end{remark} \begin{proposition} Suppose that the data at time $t^n$ are well-prepared i.e. $(\rho^n, \mbu^n)$ admit the decomposition in Definition~\ref{def:well-prepared}.
-Then if the solution $(\rho^{n+1}, \mbu^{n+1})$ defined by the scheme in Definition~\ref{def:1st_RTSD} admits the multiscale decomposition \eqref{eq:isen_rho_time_disc_AP}-\eqref{eq:isen_u_time_disc_AP}, then it is well-prepared as well.
-Further, the semi-discrete scheme in Definition~\ref{def:1st_RTSD} reduces to a consistent discretisation of the low Mach incompressible limit system, in other words the scheme is asymptotically consistent. \end{proposition} \begin{proof} To start with note that $(\rho^{n+1}, u^{n+1})$ are assumed to admit the following ansatz:
+where $\hat{\mbq}^{n+1}$ contains the terms which can be explicitly evaluated. \end{definition} \begin{remark} Note that the reformulated first-order time semi-discrete scheme is computationally twice as efficient as the first-order semi-discrete scheme in Definition~\ref{def:1st_TSD}.
+As there is only one elliptic problem, that to for the density variable $\rho^{n+1}$ that has to be solved in case of Definition~\ref{def:1st_RTSD}.
+Where as in the other case depending on the number of spatial dimension the inversion matrix will be larger and larger. \end{remark} \begin{proposition} The first-order time semi-discrete scheme in Definition~\ref{def:1st_TSD} and the reformulated first-order time semi-discrete scheme in Definition~\ref{def:1st_RTSD}, are equivalent. \end{proposition}